by Bart McNeil

 But indeed when the units were first introduced for the CJ-3A in 1949, there were two sizes.
 Service Bulletin 49-24 (70K JPEG) tells dealers, "Where vehicles are used in rough territory, it is suggested that you interest your owners in the installation of this vibration dampener. (...)
 This installation can also be made on the Model CJ-2A in the same manner, using the same dimensions.
 The installation of this dampener will materially lengthen the life of the spare tire mounting."

-Bill Norris scanned the drawing (left) from the Service Bulletin, showing the size of the wood blocks, and the drawing showing the location of the mounting bolt holes (30K JPEG).
+Bill Norris scanned the drawing (left) from the Service Bulletin, showing the size of the wood blocks, and the drawing showing the location of the mounting bolt holes (30K JPEG), seen from the inside of the body.

 In The Jeep in Sweden, by Stig Edqvist, there are two CJ-3As pictured with vibration dampeners.
 In this example the 3A was brand new (recently assembled after import) and had never been used.
 The photo is quite sharp, so that under close scrutiny the vibration dampener can be seen to be the thinner version for use with a 7.00" tire.

 Derek Redmond's 1959 3B was running with 6.00 x 16" tires when he bought it.
-This is a detail from a photo which I studied for an hour (for another purpose) before I noticed the vibration dampener, held by only one screw and dangling from the body.
+This is a detail from a photo which I studied for some time (for another purpose) before I noticed the vibration dampener, held by only one screw and dangling from the body.

 Tim Henderson sent a closeup of the original vibration dampener on his 1956 CJ-3B.